 Your opinion matters, please share your views with us.

-Which stakeholder group you belong to?
-Employee Shareholder Investor Analyst П Supplier Customer NGO Other Community Does the report address issues of greatest interest to you?
-Comprehensively Partially Not at all Please identify any additional matters that you think should be reported on?
-What was your overall impression of the report in terms of: Excellent Good Fair Poor 1.
-Content and scope 2.
-Design and Layout П П Do you have any additional comment on the report?
-To request information or submit a comment / query to the Company, please provide the following details and return this page to; The Company Secretary, Ceylinco Life Insurance Limited, No. 106, Havelock Road, Colombo 05, Sri Lanka Name Permanent Mailing Address Contact Numbers Tel.
-Fax E-mail Name of the Company (if applicable) Designation (if applicable) Company address (if applicable)
+Which stakeholder grou p you belo ng to?

+Employee E Shareholder Investor

+Analyst E Supplier Customer

+NGO E Other Community

+Does the report address issues of g greatest interest to yo ou?

+Comprehensively [Partially Not at all

+Please identify any addit tional matt ers that you think sh ould be reported d on?

+What was your overall ir npression s of:

+Excellent Good Fair Poor

+1. Content and scope

+2. Design and Layout

+To request information of return this page to; The Company Secretary, Ceylinco Life Insurance Limi No. 106, Havelock Road, Colombo 05, Sri Lanka a comment / query to the Company, p lease provide the follow ving details and

+Name :

+Permanent Mailing Addres S :

+Contact Numbers Tel. :

+Fax :

+E-mail :

+Name of the Company (if a applicable) :

+Designation (if applicable) :

+Company address (if applie cable) :